GiacomoGiacomelli/Thesis_Giacomo_Giacomelli/README.md

 Fiji macro 3:
 - Input: Binary Mask (.tif)
 - Manual Input required: Add ROIs of interest to ROI manager (Wand tool) (Save the list of ROIs as .zip before proceeding)
-- Output: Cell*.txt (Requires the existence of a folder named "Cells" within the working directory, it outputs a single file for each ROI listed within the ROI manager)
+- Requirements: a folder named "Cells" within the working directory
+- Output: Cell*.txt (it outputs in "Cells" a single file for each ROI listed within the ROI manager)

 Script_R1_ROI_mod (ROI modification script):
 - Input: ROIs obtained via Fiji macro 3 -> need to be named Cell*.txt